fakeyanss/Hadoop-The-Definitive-Guide-4th/part-i-hadoop-fundamentals/chapter-1-meet-hadoop/comparison-with-other-systems/relational-database-management-systems.md

-# 延迟Relational Database Management Systems
+# Relational Database Management Systems

 Why can’t we use databases with lots of disks to do large-scale analysis?
 Why is Hadoop needed?